Skip to content

 Most documentation comes directly from Protobuf comments, but you should also describe your modules so others can understand their functionality.

 To create module documentation, add a README.md file and push it to the BSR along with your Protobuf files.
 If you already have a README.md and want to have a different documentation file for the BSR than your source control, name the file buf.md instead.
-When both files are present, buf.md is pushed instead of README.md.
+When both files are present, the BSR displays buf.md instead of README.md.

 Because documentation is part of your module, any updates to either README.md or buf.md create new commits in the BSR.
 You can put the documentation at either the module level or the workspace root.
 Modules within the workspace without their own documentation fall back to the workspace README.md file.

-In this example, the module at proto/acme/weatherapi/v1 would display its own README.md file, and the module at proto/acme/units/v1 would display the workspace README.md file.
+In this example, the module at proto/acme/weatherapi/v1 displays its own README.md file, and the module at proto/acme/units/v1 displays the workspace README.md file.

 workspace_root